This post may contain affiliate links. Please read our disclosure policy.

 How to Make Pesto Steak Kabobs

-Add your steak and marinade ingredients to a gallon ziploc bag.
+Add steak and marinade ingredients to a gallon ziploc bag.
+(No need to combine the marinade ingredients in a separate mixing bowl.
+It’s just two ingredients!)
 Squeeze out excess air and zip closed.
 Use your fingers to massage the marinade evenly around the steak.
 Let sit for at least 30 minutes, flipping the bag over occasionally.

 Slice pepper into evenly sized chunks.

-Thread your marinaded steak, bell pepper, and tomatoes onto skewers.
+Thread your marinated steak, bell pepper, and tomatoes onto skewers.

 Place on a baking sheet and drizzle excess marinade from the bag over the kabobs so that your veggies also have a nice coat.
 (The olive oil in the marinade will help the veggies get a beautiful char.)
-Salt & pepper.
+Sprinkle with a pinch of salt and pepper.

-Once these beauties go on the grill the countdown is on and you’re no more than 7-10 minutes away from devouring them.
-(Depending on how thick you cut your steak and what level of doneness you like.)
+Place kabobs on a hot grill at medium-high heat.
+You’re no more than 7-10 minutes away from devouring them.
+(Depending on your preferred doneness and how thick you cut your steak.)

 Can You Use Other Cuts of Steak?

-• Skirt steak: Skirt steak has more fat than flank steak and it’s a good option for kabobs.
+- Skirt steak: Skirt steak has more fat than flank steak and is a good option for kabobs.

 Kabobs are best on the grill because everything gets tender and you’ll also see some charred pieces which I personally love.
 However, if that’s not an option you can bake kabobs in the oven.
+Preheat the oven to 425 degrees.
 Line a baking sheet with aluminum foil or parchment paper.
 I’d spread a little oil or oil spray on top just to be sure you don’t have any sticking.
-Lay the kabobs in a single layer and bake at 425 degrees for 9-14 minutes (exact time depends on your personal preference).
+Lay the kabobs in a single layer and bake in the hot oven for 9-14 minutes (exact time depends on your personal preference).

 Metal Skewers vs Wood Skewers